kurapica/IGAS/PLoop/README.md

 In the previous example, we give a Set method for the **Name** property, compare the old and new value, then set it and fire the event when different, it's a common operation that we may do it on many properties, and that's weird we should write them down many times.

-Luckly, if we only want to know when the property's value is changed, we can just bind an **Event** to the property, so re-write the previous example :
+If we only want to know when the property's value is changed, we can just bind an **Event** to the property, so rewrite the previous example :

 	class "Person"
 		-- Declare the event